Round Ireland with a Fridge

 Round Ireland with a Fridge is a book by Tony Hawks, first published in the UK in 1998.
 It sold over half a million copies.

 The book is loosely based on a journey made by Hawks in 1997, when he hitchhiked around Ireland while re-evaluating his life and career.
 He made the trip as a result of a £100 bet with a friend, after he had seen a man in Ireland hitchhiking with a refrigerator.

-Publishers Weekly called the book "a bad parody of Dave Barry's travel books" but added that "In the end, Hawks's book becomes a lively celebration of contemporary Irish society and the goodwill of its people that neither revels in irony nor descends into mawkishness.
+Publishers Weekly called the book "a bad parody of Dave Barry's travel books" but added: "In the end, Hawks's book becomes a lively celebration of contemporary Irish society and the goodwill of its people that neither revels in irony nor descends into mawkishness."